 The Mercyhurst University Civic Institute is a fee-for-service organization that conducts work primarily with local and state government organizations as well as nonprofit agencies.
 Efforts principally focus in the five main areas noted below.
 Staff expertise and knowledge also provide opportunities in other domains at various times.

-The Civic Institute addresses any areas that serve improving the well-being of our community.
-Though we have long-standing partnerships with many domains, our staff is engaged in a variety of areas including educational systems, technology, independent programs.
+The Civic Institute addresses any areas that serve to improve the well-being of our community.
+Though we have long-standing partnerships with many domains, our staff is engaged in a variety of areas including educational systems, technology, and independent programs.
 The Civic Institute hosts special events, lectures, and conferences to address topics of interest to our community.

 The Civic Institute is the research partner for the City of Erie's Byrne Criminal Justice Innovation (BCJI) Program.
-The BCJI is a research-driven program out of the Bureau of Justice Assistance, Office of Justice Programs, and U.S. Department of Justice that emphasizes crime reduction based on place, community-oriented and data-driven efforts that committed to building trust and partnership in neighborhoods.
-The City of Erie's BCJI neighborhood is from East 6th Street to East 26th Street and from Holland Street to Wayne Street.
+The BCJI is a research-driven program out of the Bureau of Justice Assistance, Office of Justice Programs, and U.S. Department of Justice that emphasizes crime reduction based on place, community-oriented, and data-driven efforts that are committed to building trust and partnership in neighborhoods.
+The City of Erie's BCJI neighborhood is from East 6th Street to East 26th Street and from Holland Street to Wayne Street

 The Child Abuse Prevention Task Force is a collaboration of agencies and organizations that provide services across Erie County working to raise awareness of the potential resources and information available to their clients and consumers.
 The Task Force is committed to the prevention of child abuse and neglect through advocacy, education, and public awareness.

 The Erie Coalition aims to ensure that a trauma-informed community can help build the foundation for its residents to overcome the past, thrive in the present, and face the uncertain future with renewed confidence.